Patatruc/word-definition/README.md

 ```
 It supports two languages: **english** and **french**.

-It retrieves only the **topmost definition**, for instance in the example above it returns the (first) definition of the verb *"to ride"* and not of the noun *"ride"* (because the definition of the verb comes first in the related Wiktionary [document](https://en.wiktionary.org/wiki/ride)).
+It retrieves only the **topmost definition**, for instance in the example above it returns the (first) definition of the verb *"to ride"* and not of the noun *"ride"* (because the definition of the verb comes first in the related [Wiktionary document](https://en.wiktionary.org/wiki/ride)).

 It is lightweight and basic because I've written it for a [multiplayer word game](http://fundox.free.fr), not for an encyclopedia.
-Tyipical usage would be: I click on an unknown word in a web page, and a short definition is quickly displayed in a tooltip.
+A typical use would be: I click on an unknown word in a web page, and a short definition is quickly displayed in a tooltip.

 ## Installation